psanse/BBEWC/bin/readme.txt

-BBECW currently considers  the vertex orderings from the literature: DEG-SORT (based on vertex degree).
-When the graphs are large or massive, the current implementation of DEG-SORT can take time (use sorting parameter 0 for these cases).
+In this release fo BBECW, only he vertex ordering from the literature *DEG-SORT* (based on vertex degree) is considered.
+When the graphs are large or massive, the current implementation of DEG-SORT can take too much time (use sorting parameter 0 for these cases).

 The current release of BBECW is limited compared with the published paper; it does not use a strong initial heuristic to determine an initial lower bound and only works with integer weights.
-Thus, the reported results in the above referred paper may vary.
+Thus, the reported results in the above referred paper may vary slightly.

 %%%%%%%%%%%%